cdoubet/Data-Wrangling-Final-Project/README.md

 - **Jupyter Notebook**: For data scraping and initial data exploration.
 - **Visual Studio Code**: For data conversion and preprocessing.
-- **Python Libraries**: Pandas, BeautifulSoup, and Matplotlib for data analysis and visualization.

 ### To do list